 A stingray sting is caused by a flat-bodied cartilaginous fish that has one or more barbed stingers found midway on the tail.
-They are normally found in coastal tropical and subtropical marine waters.
+Generally, they are normally found in coastal tropical and subtropical marine waters.
 The stingray uses their stinger in self-defense when they are accidentally stepped on and secrete venom into the wound of the victim.
-If a person is stung in the chest or abdomen, it can damage the internal organs, trigger an allergic reaction, severe loss of blood and secondary infections.
+In addition, if a person is stung in the chest or abdomen, it can damage the internal organs, trigger an allergic reaction, severe loss of blood and secondary infections.

 Symptoms of a stingray sting